gleezr/Slink/README.md

-aSlink
+Slink
 ==================
-slink is a small library containing a wrapper / helper for Android's shared preferences.
+Slink is a small library containing a wrapper / helper for Android's shared preferences.
 This library gives you the option to write encrypted shared preferences data using the Facebook's Conceal library.

 Performance